-Sterling Hillman is a Director of Crow Holdings Capital and has been with Crow Holdings since 2015.
-He assists in leading the Food & Service Retail Team in investment and asset management activities, beginning with Small Retail Fund I.
+Sterling Hillman is a member of the Retail Fund Investment Committee.
+He is a Director at Crow Holdings Capital and has been with CHC since 2015.
+He assists in leading the Crow Holdings Retail Funds in investment and asset management activities.

 Sterling began his real estate career in 2004 with national real estate development company Foremark, Ltd., and affiliate Palio Partners in Dallas where he served as Director of Development.
 Sterling later joined Dallas based Leon Capital Group focusing primarily on value-add retail investment and new development throughout the country.